Kinship Care in Thailand

 Support for Emergency Child Protection Cases

 In emergency child protection cases, a child might be placed temporarily with a foster family while kinship care options are explored.
 Sometimes, kinship carers initially decline to take on children, but when assured that they will receive support, this often leads to a change of heart.
-The One Sky team then assesses how well the children know the potential kinship carer and begins the process of integrating the child into their care at an appropriate pace.
+Our team then assesses how well the children know the potential kinship carer and begins the process of integrating the child into their care at an appropriate pace.

 Impact on Migrant Communities